 To enhance the quality of the online counseling courses, a workshop has been developed to give students a hands-on approach to learning.
 It allows students to meet faculty and provides a crucible to encourage skill development and professional identity.
-The residency is mandatory and takes place during the beginning of students' second year, when they have accrued 30 semester hours.
-All students have been informed of the workshop during their initial interviews or when they receive and read their Counseling Student Handbook.
-When students were originally admitted to the Counseling Program, they were required to sign and return an addendum agreeing to attend and participate in the workshop.
+The residency is mandatory and takes place during the students' first summer semester.
+All students will be informed of the workshop during their initial interviews and when they receive and read their Counseling Student Handbook.
+Before students are admitted to the Counseling Program, they are required to sign and return an addendum agreeing to attend and participate in the workshop.
 Before students register and participate in the Summer Workshop, they will be asked to confirm their intention to attend using a Moodle survey: http://moodle.ulm.edu/course/view.php?id=53369.